BrunoGoretti/WebStoreHub/README.md

 Create appsetings.json in C# backend

 ConnectionStrings → DefaultConnection:
-Put your database server and database name here.
+Put your database server and database name.

 Jwt:
 Add your secret key, issuer, and audience for authentication.